 The United States Congress created Freedman’s Savings Bank to help African Americans save money.
 In 1865, builders constructed the bank and encouraged African Americans to deposit money.
 The bank aimed to stabilize Freedman financially but failed in 1874.

-#10 Women’s rights advocate
+#10 Women’s Rights Advocate

 Frederick Douglass was a fierce advocate for women’s rights and even wrote an essay entitled “The Claims of Women to the Suffrage.”
 In it, he argued that women deserved the right to vote because they were just as capable as men and that denying them this right was a form of oppression.
-He also believed that giving women the vote would help to achieve equality for all people.
+He also believed that giving women the vote would help achieve equality for everyone.

 It is hard to imagine the courage, grit, and resilience it must have taken for Frederick Douglass to escape slavery and become one of America’s most important activists.
-His influential work as an abolitionist, women’s rights campaigner, and the author is a testament to his commitment to justice and human equality.
+His influential work as an abolitionist, women’s rights campaigner, and author is a testament to his commitment to justice and human equality.